riscv-europe/summit-website-development/summit/2025/registration.md

 ### Online registration form

-The online registration form is now available at <https://kit.com/TBD>!
+The online registration form will be available soon!

 ### Fees tiers